Optometrist Employment Contract Lawyer | Optometry Contracts

 How to Get out of a Optometric Contract with a Non Compete

-Non compete in dental contracts were originally considered as restraints of trade, and thus were invalid on the grounds of public policy at common law; however, many restraints of trade incident to employment contracts were upheld based on the rule of reason.
-Thus, restrictive covenants between dentists not to compete after termination of employment are generally enforceable as long as it is reasonable.
+Non compete in optometrist contracts were originally considered as restraints of trade, and thus were invalid on the grounds of public policy at common law; however, many restraints of trade incident to employment contracts were upheld based on the rule of reason.
+Thus, restrictive covenants between optometrists not to compete after termination of employment are generally enforceable as long as it is reasonable.

 - The restraint is not more than required for protecting the employer,